RaphRoss/Indesign_Translator/README.md

 - `save_api_key(api_key)`: Saves and hides the API key.
 - `load_api_key()`: Loads the saved API key.

+## To Do
+- Send Ootlook email with "notify user"
+- Glossary
+- Source Language managing

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.